 Because of the inherent uncertainty in the recognition of commander intent,2 our commander intent recognition models are based on Bayesian networks.
 Bayesian networks are a form of belief networks.
 The network implementation is a Directed Acyclic Graph (DAG) where the nodes are classified as intent nodes or information nodes.
 Intent nodes correspond to the possible intents that are relevant to the battle scenario.
 The information nodes are the set of observable objectives in the battle scenario.
 The "arcs can be thought of as causal or inference links" (Albrecht, Zukerman, and Nicholson 1998).
-In our case the inference links connect information nodes to intent nodes, and in some cases intent nodes to other intent nodes.
+In our case the inference links connect information nodes to other intent nodes.